Kingdom of Croatia (925–1102): Union with Hungary

 In the union with Hungary, the crown was held by the Árpád dynasty, and after its extinction, under the Anjou dynasty.
 Institutions of separate Croatian statehood were maintained through the Parliament (Sabor – an assembly of Croatian nobles) and the ban (viceroy) responsible to the King of Hungary and Croatia.
 In addition, the Croatian nobles retained their lands and titles.
 Coloman retained the institution of the Sabor and relieved the Croatians of taxes on their land.
 Coloman's successors continued to crown themselves as Kings of Croatia separately in Biograd na Moru until the time of Béla IV.
 In the 14th century a new term arose to describe the collection of de jure independent states under the rule of the Hungarian King: Archiregnum Hungaricum (Lands of the Crown of Saint Stephen).
 Croatia remained a distinct crown attached to that of Hungary until the abolition of the Austro-Hungarian Empire in 1918.

+Timeline (925–1102)

+Legacy

+In March 2024, Sabor proclaimed 2025 as "The year of marking the 1100th anniversary of the Kingdom of Croatia" (Croatian: Godina obilježavanja 1100. obljetnice hrvatskoga kraljevstva).